-Save Custom Defaults Saves the current system configuration settings as the custom default set.
-Apply Custom Defaults and Exit Applies the custom default settings to the computer after rebooting.
+Option Description Apply Custom Defaults and Exit Applies the custom default settings to the computer after rebooting.
 Does not apply to options in the Security menu.
-Apply Factory Defaults and Exit Restores the factory system configuration settings to the computer after rebooting.
-Does not apply to options in the Security menu.
+Apply Factory Defaults and Exit stores the factory system configuration settings to the computer after rebooting.
+Does not apply to tions in the Security menu.
 Ignore Changes and Exit Exits Computer Setup without applying or saving any changes.

-Saves changes to current system configuration, exits Computer Setup, and reboots.
+Save Changes and Exit Saves changes to current system configuration, exits Computer Setup, and reboots.
+Suppress POST Errors Select to suppress most system messages during POST (Power-On Self Test).